lake-wg/edhoc/draft-ietf-lake-edhoc.md

 To provide forward secrecy in an even more efficient way than re-running EDHOC, this section specifies the optional function EDHOC-KeyUpdate in terms of EDHOC-KDF and PRK_out.

 When EDHOC-KeyUpdate is called, a new PRK_out is calculated as a "hash" of the old PRK_out using the Expand function as illustrated by the following pseudocode.
-The change of PRK_out causes a change to PRK_exporter and keys derived using EDHOC-Exporter.
+The change of PRK_out causes a change to PRK_exporter which enables the derivation of new application keys superseding the old ones, using EDHOC-Exporter, see {{exporter}}.

 ~~~~~~~~~~~
    EDHOC-KeyUpdate( context ):